dumitriucristian/stripe-demo/README.md

 ## A small demo stripe klarna app that use Symfony with phpfmp server.

 ### How it works
- We need three distinct components.
-The klarna widget, the stripe source, and the stripe source object.
+ We need three distinct components. *The klarna widget*, *the stripe source*, and the stripe *source object*.

  #### The klarna widget
   The klarna widget has only two purposes:
-  To Generates the form throgh the load method and Authorize the payment.
+  To Generates the form through the load method and Authorize the payment.
   The klarna widget is just a small peace of javascript code that will generate the form and will guide the user through the payment flow.
 When the user interact with the form, the klarna widget will trigger an event that will notify klarna that a change has been made in the payment process.

   #### The stripe source
   The stripe source is just a stripe api that can create or update the payment.
 We can make different requests to the stripe source that will change the payment flow.
-This way we can update, refund or cancel a payment, almost in any moment.
+This way we can update, refund or cancel a payment, almost, in any moment.
 On each interaction with the stripe api a stripe object is returned.

   #### The stripe object